austin362667/gpu-100-days/day-1.md

 My journey into GPU programming started with a classic mistake.
 I'd run my code, summon `nvidia-smi`, and see `gpu-util` at 100%.
 "Success!"
 I thought.
 "My GPU is working hard."
 But my code was still slow.
 Why?

-I was underestimating GPU's abilities failed to unlock their full potential.
+I was underestimating GPU's abilities and failed to unlock their full potential.
 It's more helpful to think of it as a monster.
 And I was letting it starve.
 To be more specific, `gpu-util` at 100% only means the monster is *awake*.
 It doesn't mean it's *feasting*.
 It could be awake but just nibbling on tiny snacks, leaving its immense digestive power completely untapped.

 To truly unleash the beast, we need to understand how it eats.
 The **Roofline Model** is our guide to monster nutrition.